Email David Kirk direct by clicking on his name.

 2. Some realistic financial forecasts.
 Are the finances improving or getting worse?

 3. What are the possible outcomes?
-They may be to close and pay everyone off and then hand the remaining funds to another charity or it may be to stop trading and go into liquidation.
+They may be to close and pay everyone off and then hand the remaining funds to another charity or it may be to stop trading and go into liquidation or administration.

 Whatever is decided the Trustees should keep a written record of the meeting and reasons why they are carrying on if that is the conclusion.
 Trustees can be liable for the charity debts if they have acted wrongly and allowed the financial position to get worse.
 You may need these records or minutes at a later date to defend yourself if you are taken to Court as a Trustee for allowing wrongful trading.

 You need to get some independent professional advice.
 We can help you and have dealt with a wide range of charities.
-We can give you that advice at a first meeting or by telephone or Zoom.
+We can give you that advice at a first meeting or by telephone or by Teams/Zoom.

 If the conclusion is you are insolvent, and it is getting worse our likely recommendation is that you should stop trading and put the charity into liquidation.
-Liquidation will bring the charity to an end and allow employees to make claims from the Government Redundancy Payments Service.
+Liquidation (or administration if more appropriate) will bring the charity to an end and allow employees to make claims from the Government Redundancy Payments Service.
+We will take control and close the charity down.
+This may mean involving other agnecies if you were suppling an essential service to the community.

-If the conclusion is you should carry on, then you can do so knowing you have a defence if someone later accuses you or the other trustees of acting improperly.
+If the conclusion of us meeting is you should carry on, then you can do so knowing you have a defence if someone later accuses you or the other trustees of acting improperly.

-Some common issues and questions for charities facing financial difficulties
+Some common issues and questions for charities or societies facing financial difficulties

 • Employees If the charity goes into liquidation the employees can claim their arrears of pay, notice pay, redundancy and pay in lieu of notice from the Government.
 The charity does not have to find this money.